Regression Modeling Strategies

 Prof. Frank E. Harrell Jr.

-Dr. Harrell is Professor of Biostatistics, Founding Chair of the Department of Biostatistics of Vanderbilt University School of Medicine, and is Expert Biostatistics Advisor, Center for Drug Evaluation and Research, US FDA.
+Dr. Harrell is Professor of Biostatistics, Founding Chair of the Department of Biostatistics of Vanderbilt University School of Medicine.

 Drew G. Levy PhD